Conflux-Chain/conflux-documentation/docs/learn/getting-started/network-endpoints/core-endpoints.md

 ### Rate Limits

-To ensure the service availability, we've added several rate limiters (implemented with token bucket algorithm) to mitigrate against bursts of incoming traffic.
+To ensure the service availability, we've added several rate limiters (implemented with token bucket algorithm) to mitigate against bursts of incoming traffic.
 Users who send many requests in quick succession may see error responses that show up as status code `429`.

 | Method | QPS | Burst | Comment |
 | -------- | -------- | --------| -------- |